MarkEEaton/bot-tutorial-ala/README.md

 3. Copy Consumer Key/Secret and Access Key/Secret to **credentials.template** and save as a new file named **credentials.py**

-4. (Optional) Follow @bots4lib, which will follow & retweet bots made in this workshop
+4. (Optional) Follow @litabots, which will follow & retweet bots made in this workshop

 ## Basic bot: mybot1.py